Spring Hill

 Educational achievement in Spring Hill places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Spring Hill has a notably higher level of educational attainment compared to broader benchmarks.
-Specifically, 54.7% of residents aged 15 years and above hold university qualifications, surpassing Queensland's state average of 25.7% and Australia's national average of 30.4%.
-This significant educational advantage positions the area favourably for opportunities that require a high level of knowledge.
-Among those with university qualifications, bachelor degrees are most prevalent at 36.0%, followed by postgraduate qualifications at 15.2%, and graduate diplomas at 3.5%.
+Educational attainment in Spring Hill is notably higher than broader benchmarks.
+Specifically, 54.7% of residents aged 15 and above hold university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% across Australia.
+This educational advantage positions the area favourably for knowledge-based opportunities.
+Bachelor degrees are the most prevalent at 36.0%, followed by postgraduate qualifications at 15.2% and graduate diplomas at 3.5%.

-Vocational pathways account for 23.4% of qualifications among residents aged 15 years and above, with advanced diplomas making up 10.3% and certificates accounting for 13.1%.
-Educational participation in Spring Hill is notably high, with 37.5% of residents currently enrolled in formal education.
-This includes 13.2% pursuing tertiary education, 4.4% in primary education, and 3.6% engaged in secondary education.
+Vocational pathways account for 23.4% of qualifications among those aged 15 and above, with advanced diplomas making up 10.3% and certificates comprising 13.1%.
+Educational participation is significantly high in Spring Hill, with 37.5% of residents currently enrolled in formal education.
+This includes 13.2% in tertiary education, 4.4% in primary education, and 3.6% pursuing secondary education.

 Frequently Asked Questions - Education